ssusnic/Machine-Learning-Gorillas/README.md

 To predict the outputs, this AI bot uses a simple neural network with 3 inputs, 16 hidden nodes and 2 outputs.

-The network is trained by apllying polynomial regression to a bunch of data, previously collected by the brute-force method.
+The network is trained by applying polynomial regression to a bunch of data, previously collected by the brute-force method.

 The project is consisted of 2 parts:
 1. implementing original game